 Last week, Dr. Thomas Grabowski, Director of the UW Memory and Brain Wellness Center and the UW Alzheimer's Disease Research Center (ADRC) flew across the country to serve as a witness on a Senate Appropriations Subcommittee hearing, 'Saving Lives for Medical Research.'
 He, along with three other medical experts in cancer and infectious diseases, had the opportunity to help the senators in their mission of establishing priorities and guiding the administration in making decisions about National Institutes of Health (NIH) funding appropriations in the federal budget.
-In case you haven't watched the entire video, we've brought you some important snippets.
+[Full Video]

 The National Institute on Aging, within the NIH, funds the 32 ADRCs across the country.
 "NIH funding is what gives longevity to the research infrastructure, brings about standardization and thematic direction, enables cooperation at scale, and trains new scientists," Dr. Grabowski stated in his opening statement (PDF).
 "We need to bring about even more cooperation across NIH, industry, and charitable groups; and new standards of data sharing to promote progress."